NMA93/Accessibility-Designer-Guide/docs/accessibility-in-general/10-heuristics.md

 ## 4. Consistency and standards

-A very important point to improve the accessibility of a site. **Same appearance and same wording should always mean the same function**.
+A very important point to improve the accessibility of a site.
+Same appearance and same wording should always mean the same function.

 <img src="{{ '/assets/images/heuristics/consistency.png' | prepend: site.baseurl }}" alt="The picture shows a design system." title="The picture shows a design system."/>